• OVERVIEW

 • Statistics: An introductory statistics/quantitative research method course offered by a community college or university is recommended, but not required.

-6. Demonstrate understanding of social determinants of health and apply practice on micro, mezzo, and macro levels to address upstream factors that lie beyond healthcare delivery to enhance social and economic justice and reduce health disparities.
+5. Engage in policy practice with an understanding of the social determinants of health to enhance social and economic justice and reduce health disparities.

 Internships, also known as practicums, are an integral part of social work education.
 The Council on Social Work Education (CSWE) requires that all MSW students complete at least 900 hours of practicum placements as part of their MSW education.
 MSW students complete both academic courses and practicum experiences with associated seminars.
 MSW students will complete at least 450 hours of a foundation practicum and another 450 hours of an advanced practicum.
 These two community-based experiences must be different placements to provide a breadth of applied social work learning.
 SMU has developed three tracks that students can pursue to complete their practicum hours.
 Option A completes the placement over two traditional semesters (30 weeks) per year.
 Option B allows students to complete 40-hour-per-week block placements in the 12-week summer semesters.
 Option C allows students to extend their placement hours over three academic semesters (42 weeks).